Listening to Your Body’s Intuition: Reclaiming Clarity After Trauma

 The Body as Ally, Not Enemy

-Your body is not trying to sabotage you—it’s trying to keep you alive.
+Even after experiencing trauma, your body is not trying to sabotage you—it’s trying to keep you alive.
 And it’s been doing that brilliantly, even when the signals get scrambled.
 With consistent care, attunement, and the support of a trauma-informed therapist, you can begin to distinguish between trauma echoes and true intuitive knowing.
+For PTSD or trauma therapy for you or your teen in Frisco, Texas, visit www.counselnature.com

 You can learn the language of your body.